Buying property in Nagoya?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Chubu REINS (Aichi Detached House Time Series) Stable monthly series for resale detached houses in Aichi.
-We used it to estimate year-on-year changes in detached house prices.
-We sanity-checked Nagoya City levels against the broader prefecture trend.
+Chubu REINS Aichi Detached House Monthly Series A stable monthly transaction series for resale detached houses from the same official REINS system.
+We used it to estimate the 12-month change in detached house prices and to cross-check the Nagoya City snapshot data against the broader Aichi Prefecture trend.

 Get the full checklist for your due diligence in Nagoya